tdelphi1981/LumiX/tutorials/timetabling/README.md

 This tutorial has shown you:

-✓ **Step 1**: Built a basic timetabling model with 3D multi-model indexing ✓ **Step 2**: Integrated SQLite database for persistent data storage ✓ **Step 3**: Added teacher preferences using goal programming with priorities
+- **Step 1**: Built a basic timetabling model with 3D multi-model indexing
+- **Step 2**: Integrated SQLite database for persistent data storage
+- **Step 3**: Added teacher preferences using goal programming with priorities
+- **Step 4**: Built large-scale production-ready model with room type constraints and interactive HTML reports

 You've learned:
 - Multi-dimensional variable indexing